Saturn

 How long is a year on Saturn?

-Saturn takes 29.5 Earth years to complete one orbit of the Sun, which is one Saturn year.
+Saturn takes 29.5 Earth years to complete one orbit of the Sun.
 By Kepler's third law, bodies farther from the Sun take longer to go around.

 How many moons does Saturn have?